gyan-sharma/sm-doc/introduction.md

 4. Inspect events in the Explorer to verify success.
 5. Move to production upon final validation.

-### 3. Enable APIs and Middleware
+### 3. Enable APIs and middleware
 The **Smart Contract API Portal** converts your contract ABI into immediate REST or GraphQL endpoints.
 The **Graph Middleware** handles read operations, indexing on-chain data for fast queries.
 If required, the **Ethereum Attestation Indexer** can manage trust attestations for identity or compliance.

 <ins>Brief Step-by-Step Guide:</ins>
 1. Upload your contract ABI to the Smart Contract API Portal.
 2. Check automatically generated REST/GraphQL endpoints.
-3. Configure Graph Middleware for event indexing, if needed.
+3. Configure Graph Middleware for event indexing using sub-graphs
 4. Add specialized indexers (e.g., EAS) for credential or compliance data.
 5. Test endpoints in a simple front end or script.

-### 4. Integrate and Finalize the Application
+### 4. Integrate and finalize the application
 Enterprise-grade dApps often require off-chain data handling.
 Connect **S3 (MinIO)** or **IPFS** for files, and use **Hasura** on PostgreSQL for structured data.
 Meanwhile, orchestrate off-chain triggers with the **Integration Studio** (e.g., emailing the admin after a token transfer).
 By the end, your blockchain logic seamlessly interacts with centralized services.

 <ins>Brief Step-by-Step Guide:</ins>